bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 |h3| Basic Boolean Operators |h3e|

-There are several Boolean operators that are pretty natural things to do when discussing propositions.
-The most basic on is the **negation** (or "not") operator, usually drawn with a bar above the proposition (or expression):
+There are several basic Boolean operators which arise very naturally when discussing propositions.
+The most basic one is the **negation** (or "not") operator, usually drawn with a bar above the proposition (or expression):

 .. math::